-The research areas of Perica Jovchevski cover topics from the fields of political, moral and social philosophy (personal autonomy, moral autonomy, justice, equality, (mis)recognition, nationalism, identity politics, citizenship).
+The research areas of Perica Jovchevski cover topics from the fields of political, moral and social philosophy (personal autonomy, moral autonomy, justice, equality, (mis)recognition, identity politics, queer identities, multiculturalism, nationalism).

 His broader research interests include the history of former Yugoslavia and the successor countries (war and transitional justice in former Yugoslavia, the politics of memory).

 Perica Jovchevski is currently working on his doctoral project, “Personal Autonomy and Political Moralities”, developing a relational theory of personal autonomy as a foundation and a value to be advanced by an egalitarian political morality.
 Previously, Perica has studied philosophy at the University of Ss.
 Cyril and Methodius in Skopje.
 In 2014 he started his master studies at the Department of Philosophy at the Central European University in Budapest, with specialization in “Advanced Political Thought”.
 He earned a master degree in philosophy from the Central European University with a thesis on “Recognition and Identity Politics” in May 2016.